OpenIntroStat/usdata/README.md

 When filing an issue to get help or report a bug, please make a minimal **repr**oducible **ex**ample using the [reprex](https://reprex.tidyverse.org/) package.
-If you haven’t heard of or used reprex before, you’re in for a treat\!
+If you haven’t heard of or used reprex before, you’re in for a treat!
 See [here](https://www.tidyverse.org/help/) for additional reprex pointers.

 Before opening a new issue, be sure to [search issues and pull requests](https://github.com/openintrostat/usdata/issues) to make sure the bug hasn’t been reported and/or already fixed in the development version.
 By default, the search will be pre-populated with `is:issue is:open`.
 You can [edit the qualifiers](https://help.github.com/articles/searching-issues-and-pull-requests/) (e.g. `is:pr`, `is:closed`) as needed.
 For example, you’d simply remove `is:open` to search *all* issues in the repository, open or closed.